5 secret benefits of ageing we don’t talk about often enough

 Turning 50 has made me courageous.
 If I want to see my dreams fly, I need to chase them now.
 I no longer have time to nurture secret pipe dreams.
 If I want to write a novel, I’ve got to start putting words on paper.
 If I want to become an elephant trainer, a yoga teacher or an aromatherapist, I need to step into action now.

 I don’t want my dreams to die with me.
-So, at 54, I live in a small fishing village in rural Vietnam and I chase my dreams.
+At 53 I chose to live in a small fishing village in rural Vietnam to chase my dreams.
 Every day.
 And I know plenty of women (and men), of all ages, who do the same.
 We all share this: we don’t want life to slip by un-lived.
 We want wholehearted adventures and we are ready to live with less to have a more fulfilled life.

 4. Turning 50 is an invitation to write a new chapter